-Waffles (especially these whole-grain Wonderful Waffles) can be a great part of a healthy breakfast – until we put the typical fatty/sugary toppings on them, like butter and syrup.
+Waffles (especially these whole-grain Wonderful Waffles), French toast (like this whole-grain vegan French toast) can be a great part of a healthy breakfast – until we put the typical fatty/sugary toppings on them, like butter and syrup.
 Then their benefits for health and weight loss go downhill pretty fast.

 Most pancake syrups are made from corn syrup, caramel color, and artificial flavors.
 Lots of refined sugars, no vitamins, no minerals, no fiber.